Panzerschrek/U-00DC-Sprache/Build system.md

 An Ü project should be defined via a root build file.
 This file describes what and how should be built.

-One of the possible ways is to use some declarative description - describe files to build, targets (executables, libraries), dependencies.
+One of the possible ways of doing this is to use some declarative description - describe files to build, targets (executables, libraries), dependencies.
 But such declarative way isn't flexible enough - it doesn't allow to vary declarations based on some conditions.
 So, a more powerful approach is required - with Turing-completeness.

 The most natural way to achieve Turing-completeness is to use a proper programming language for build system files.
 Using Ü itself as such language is the obvious solution.
-A programmer doesn't need to learn a separate language just to create build files, it can use Ü language itself.
+A programmer doesn't need to learn a separate language just to create build files, it can use the Ü language itself.

 Ü language usage means no practical isolation.
 This means that build code may basically do whatever it wants - read/write files, access network, etc.